skip to content

 If you have a panic attack:

-- Try to allow your feelings to emerge; they will gradually become less intense.
+• Try not to get rid of your feelings; they will gradually become less intense.

 Where to get help

-- Speak to someone at the University Counselling Centre where counsellors can help you understand and deal with your anxiety.
+• Register with the University Staff Counselling Centre for short term counselling to help you understand and manage your anxiety.

 Staff Counselling Centre: